 Sherri Papini to turn herself in for 18-month prison sentence

-SACRAMENTO – The Redding mom who faked her own kidnapping six years ago is set to turn herself in to the U.S. Marshal's office on Tuesday.
+SACRAMENTO – The Redding mom who faked her own kidnapping six years ago is set to turn herself in for her prison sentence on Tuesday.

 Sherri Papini, 40, told federal agents back in 2016 that she was kidnapped at gunpoint by two Hispanic women when she was actually with an ex-boyfriend in Southern California.